cb-manick/hubble/Hubble-Project-Notes/ReadMe.md

 ** What needs to be done when logo changes freshdesk vs freshworks **

 ## Notification ##

 ## Tax Providers ##

 * Merchant Configures Nexus.
 Nexus are generally pincode for which tax calculation needed not be done.
-* Merchant can mark a Customer as exempt from tax or not
+* Merchant can mark a Customer as exempt from tax or not.
+A specic exemption code is configured for the merchant.
 * Merchant Adds a TaxCode for Line Item based on which tax provider calculates the tax.
 Product Catalog to tax Calculation mapping
 * Merchant configures details to connect to the customer
 * Some Providers support Tax Invoice Sync